mjmlab/protocols/sds-page.md

 ### Protocol
 1. Unpackage gel - remove green strip from base and remove comb
 1. Set up gel in electrode assembly.
-    -If only one gel, use glass casting pieces as buffer dam -Make sure wells face inside of the unit
+    - If only one gel, use glass casting pieces as buffer dam
+    - Make sure wells face inside of the unit
 1. Use green clamps to secure gels
 1. Place electrode assembly into tank
 1. Pour running buffer into tank starting by filling the electrode assembly